State Tax Tips for Senior Citizens

 The sale of Dine Out cards and Entertainment coupon books is not taxable.
 However, the free meals received by using such cards or coupons are subject to sales tax using the menu price that would have been paid if it had been purchased without the card or coupon.

 REAL ESTATE CONVEYANCE TAX: A state real estate conveyance tax is imposed on deeds conveying an interest in realty.
 A taxpayer who transfers property for no consideration to his or her spouse or children is exempt from this tax.
-A taxpayer receiving elderly property tax benefits is also exempt.
+A taxpayer receiving property tax benefits for the elderly is also exempt.

 LOCAL PROPERTY TAXES: